Fight1127ttt/HW1/README.md

 # Introduction to README File

 ## 1. What is a README file
-In gerneral, README file ia an introduction to
+In gerneral, README file is an introduction to

 1. What the project can do and the basic functions
 2. How can the project work and explain the project